thePrimeProject/prime-2025/content/news/2023-GN-housingworkshop.md

 +++
-title = “Workshops on findings of housing research in England and Scotland ” date = 2023-11-15T10:00:00-05:00 draft = false
+title = "Workshops on findings of housing research in England and Scotland" date = 2023-11-15T10:00:00-05:00 draft = false
 +++